 However, research is paramount in this department, as a broker should offer low fees, small account minimums, and support for your preferred payment type.

-Here are our top two brokers for buying Netflix stock.
+Here is our top broker for buying Netflix stock.

 Webull offers one of the most popular stock apps in the US.
 Available on both iOS and Android devices, this fully-optimized mobile trading platform gives you access to over 5,000 US stocks, including Netflix.
-Similar to eToro, you won’t pay any trading commissions to buy Netflix stock here.
+You won't pay any trading commissions to buy Netflix stock here.

 All that being said, Webull does come with a number of clear drawbacks.
 First and foremost, you won’t be able to fund your investment account with a debit/credit card or e-wallet.
 If like many Americans, you choose to make a deposit via a domestic bank transfer, you will be hit with a rather hefty fee of $8.
 However, ACH deposits are still free, making that the best payment method for most.